Perpy-del/stutern_javascript/js-basics/README.md

 List the tech fields that use JavaScript, for example FrontEnd

 Answer:
-    - Frontend
+    - Frontend Development
-    - Backend
+    - Backend Development
-    - Mobile Developer
+    - Mobile Development
-    - Game Developer
+    - Game Development
-    - Web Developer
+    - Web Development

 #### Question 6
 Differentiate between Statically typed and Dynamically typed programming languages and give examples of languages that fall under each category